AdobeDocs/analytics.en/help/export/ftp-and-sftp/ftp-limits.md

 # FTP limits and data retention

-All Adobe FTP accounts have a data storage limit of 2 GB (or 63 files).
+All Adobe FTP accounts have a data storage limit of 10 GB.
 Files are retained on these FTP accounts for 90 days.